ashish311002/SoC-Personality-Detection-using-data-from-Social-Media/README.md

 # SoC 2022: Personality Detection using data from Social Media
 Week-1: Learned about various useful libraries such as Pandas, NumPy, Scipy etc. Assignment 1 is based on the application of these libraries to the questions.<br/>
 Week-2: Learned about Linear Regression and Regression in multiple variables.
-Assignment 2 is based on the application of Linear Regression to the given Dataset.
+Assignment 2 is based on the application of Linear Regression to the given Dataset.<br/>
+Week-3: Learned about K Means Clustering Algorithm and applied it to the various datasets given.
+Implemented the Clustering algorithm from Scratch.